Queer Tour of Hastings Museum & Art Gallery

-To the all-telling taxidermy that for centuries, has preserved the queer natural order of things…
+Witness the power of taxidermy as it has preserved the queer order of things throughout the centuries.

 About this project

-Working collaboratively with E-J Scott (Founder of the Museum of Transology), Home Live Art and the Hastings Museum & Art Gallery Team, the Hastings Queer History Collective are researching, writing and designing the first ever queer history museum map and tour in Hastings Museum & Art Gallery due to be launched in February 2022.
+Working collaboratively with E-J Scott (Founder of the Museum of Transology), Home Live Art and the Hastings Museum & Art Gallery Team, the Hastings Queer History Collective has researched, written and designed the first ever queer history museum map which is available for pickup exclusively at the Hastings Museum & Art Gallery and to download online.